Under Testing – Official Launch Coming Soon

 Gradual Deterioration & Inherent Vice

-Damage due to natural decay, inherent nature of goods, or normal wear-and-tear during transit is not covered.
+Damage due to ageing, gradual deterioration, or inherent quality of crops/livestock is not covered.

 Grey Areas (Common Dispute Zones)